mrlunchbox777/personal-finance/README.md

 ### Track It

 You can't improve what you don't measure.
 To fix anything you have to keep track of it.
 For your first budget don't limit, just measure.
 Just see where you are at now.
 You will find things you want to fix, but as said before be reasonable about them.
-You aren't going to cut everything out day one, and even when you reach where your goals
+You aren't going to cut everything out day one, and even when you reach your ideal state you won't have cut everything (nor would you want to have).

 ## Employer Matching

 If your employer is matching any money (usually 401k, HSA, other benefits), then you be getting that first off.
 In most cases it's a 50-100% gain which is "better" than nearly any legal loan is "bad" -- **DON'T LEAVE MONEY ON THE TABLE**.

-If your employer offers any kind of match, you should PROBABLY take as much money as they offer.
+If your employer offers any kind of match on any financial product, you should PROBABLY take as much money as they offer.

 ## Debt Consolidation

 **PERSONAL NOTE:** As guideline you should only consolidate debt when it either: brings the payment into an amount you can reasonably pay per month, or reduces the rate of interest of the debt.
-The first condition is baseline, you need it, but you should cut everything else you can to make that; the second condition is what to consider when you are consolidating to payoff debt when not in tight straights; the exception to both of these is psychological payoff, picking something means nothing if you can't stick to it. **THIS IS THE SNOWBALL vs AVALANCHE METHOD C. Basically paying off small things vs large things, paying off high interest vs consolidation, and general prioritization in referenceThgese cdecisions are very personal and are at the apexthe cross section of  utility.
-HOICE**
+The first condition is baseline, you need it, but you should cut everything else you can to make that; the second condition is what to consider when you are consolidating to payoff debt when not in tight straights.
+The exception to both of these is psychological payoff, picking something means nothing if you can't stick to it. [**THIS IS THE SNOWBALL vs AVALANCHE METHOD CHOICE**](https://www.reddit.com/r/personalfinance/wiki/debt#wiki_what.27s_the_best_way_to_pay_down_my_debt.3F).

 This choice is an optimization choice that involves three primary factors: what you can afford, interest rate, and personal psychology.
 You need to be able to afford your choice, you should pick as low of an interest rate as possible, and you need to maximize your psychological payoff for following your plan.

 ## Debt Payoff

 Paying off debt has a few strategies as mentioned in [debt consolidation](#debt-consolidation).
-Basically paying off small things vs large things, paying off high interest vs consolidation, and general prioritization in reference utility.
-These decisions are very personal and are at the cross section of
+Basically paying off small things vs large things, paying off high interest vs consolidation, and general prioritization in reference to utility to your life.
+These decisions are another optimization problem that only you can answer.
+However, once you decide what is important, there are optimal strategies for reaching that, e.g. snowball vs avalanche (or some combination).

 ### High Interest vs Low Interest

 If it's high interest (>= 10%) debt you want to pay that off as soon as possible after employer matches.

-If it's low interest (<= 5%) debt you want to pay that off when it makes you happy, minimum payments make sense if you are working on maxing out your 401k/Roth/HSA/etc.
+If it's low interest (<= 5%) debt you want to pay that off when it makes you happy, minimum payments make sense if you are working on maxing out your investments.

 Medium interest (10% > x > 5%) is harder to determine what is the strategy and basically comes down to math.
 If you don't want to do the math, reduce risk and pay off debt.